 Year-round ideal weather and easy access to Los Angeles is very attractive to players, luring both prospects and teams looking for a friendly match.
 Ventura’s local team, the Fusion, became the first in the Premier Development League’s history to play against international teams, including a first-of-its-kind exhibition match against an English Premier League team in 2009.

-Players are also being exported from Ventura.
+Players are also being exported from Ventura, California.
 Over 70 players have moved on from the Fusion to professional teams in the EPL and elsewhere, including the number one Major League Soccer draft pick of 2008, Chance Myers, and Gyasi Zardes, who now plays for the LA Galaxy and the US Men’s National Team.

 3. In Southern California, Venturans have cornered the market on the outdoors.